DependableSystemsLab/ThingsJS/guide/tutorials/Videostreamer.md

 ####However, the above code will not be compatible with ThingsJS.

 ###ThingsJS Compatible code
-To write a ThingsJS compatible code certain changes have to made in the way we write the code.
+To write a ThingsJS compatible code, certain changes have to made.

-We cannot use a while loop or a recursive function as doing so would block the thread, preventing the migration signal from being processed.
-We use a setImmediate to call the next step of the factorial computation.
+First, we cannot use a while loops or recursive functions as doing so would block the thread, preventing the migration signal from being processed.
+Instead, we use ```setImmediate``` to call the next step of the factorial computation.

+ThingsJS gives us the ability to migrate the code from one platform to another in case of a reboot of the device.
+In order to ensure that the code is able to migrate and continue running from the same point  the code needs to be written in a certain format.

+After making the modifications to our factorial program in accordance with the suggested changes, we get the following:
 ```

 var target = 100000;